Ali Sabri: Egyptian revolution and premiership

 Sabri was one of the second row of 1952 revolution officers, he was the head of Egyptian General Intelligence Directorate from 1956 to 1957.
 He was the 32nd Prime Minister of Egypt from September 1962 to October 1965.

 When Gamal Abdel Nasser died in 1970, Anwar Sadat was regarded as Gamal Abdel Nasser's most likely successor, but Sabri was regarded as the next most likely.
-Both Anwar Sadat and Sabri had heart attacks which they survived at Gamal Abdel Nasser'sfuneral.
+Both Anwar Sadat and Sabri had heart attacks which they survived at Gamal Abdel Nasser's funeral.